-Malignancies have been detected in approximately 40% of all patients with acquired immunodeficiency syndrome (AIDS) sometime during the course of their illness.
-These cancers have been both a primary cause of death in some patients and also a source of considerable morbidity.
+Malignancies have been detected in approximately 40% of all patients with acquired immunodeficiency syndrome (AIDS) at some time during the course of their illness.
+These cancers have been both a primary cause of death in some patients and a source of considerable morbidity.
 In the current era of highly active antiretroviral therapy (HAART), patients infected with the human immunodeficiency virus (HIV) are surviving longer than ever.
-HAART appears to have substantially reduced the incidence of, and mortality from, Kaposi sarcoma (KS) and non-Hodgkin lymphoma (NHL) and may enhance the efficacy of treatment for those patients who do develop these tumors.
+HAART appears to have substantially reduced the incidence of, and mortality from, Kaposi sarcoma (KS) and non-Hodgkin lymphoma (NHL), and it may enhance the efficacy of treatment for patients who do develop these tumors.
 Unfortunately, HAART has not shown a similar effect on the development of other types of neoplasms, and caring for patients who develop malignancies in the setting of HIV infection remains a challenge.

 Among AIDS patients in the United States, the incidence of KS is higher in males than in females.
 There is also a higher incidence of KS in men than in women in Africa (male to female ratio, 2:1), despite the equal prevalence of HIV infection among men and women.